Immediate-Mode-UI/Nuklear/Readme.md

   and added their changes to the [CHANGELOG](https://github.com/Immediate-Mode-UI/Nuklear/blob/master/src/CHANGELOG).
 * Have at least one other person review the changes before merging.
+* Check that no unneeded files or changes are added (Like editor ignores in the .gitignore, or temp files).

 Reviewing changes to `demo/*`, `example/*` and other files in the repo: